 - 42. Otani K, Aoshima T. Pharmacogenetics of classical and new antipsychotic drugs.
 Ther Drug Monit 2000;22:118-21.

-- 43. Haldol injection for immediate release (haloperidol) package insert.
+- 43. a. b.
+Haldol injection for immediate release (haloperidol) package insert.
 Raritan, NJ: Ortho-McNeil Pharmaceutical, Inc.; 2011 Sept.

 - 45. Humulin® (insulin) package insert.
 Indianapolis, IN: Eli Lilly and Company; 2000 Aug.

 - 46. Burkhart KK, Metcalf S, Shurnas E, et al. Exchange transfusion and multidose activated charcoal following vancomycin overdose.
 Clin Toxicol 1992;30:285-294.

 - 47. Boyanov MA, Boneva Z, Christov VG.
 Testosterone supplementation in men with type 2 diabetes, visceral obesity, and partial androgen deficiency.
 Aging Male 2003;6:1-7.